fenago/python-minicourses/Machine-Learning-REST-API/README.md

 ```
 npm install -g @angular/cli
-ng new RestClientAngularWeb
+ng new RestClientAngularWebPractice
-cd RestClientAngularWeb
+cd RestClientAngularWebPractice
 ng serve
 ```
 if everything works as expected then open browser and navigate to `http://<host-ip>:4200/` and you should see the default angular homepage